MortgageHow Does Mortgage Preapproval Work?

 You’re not ready to buy a home yetYou’re ready to start house hunting and making offers

-You want a ballpark idea of how much a mortgage you can getYou want a more precise idea of how much you qualify for
+You want a ballpark idea of how large a mortgage you can getYou want a more precise idea of how much you qualify to borrow

-Your credit scores are in repair or you don’t know what they areYou’ve been managing your credit well and are ready to have your credit pulled
+You’re working on repairing your credit or don’t know what your scores areYou’ve been managing your credit well and are ready to have your credit pulled

 Your income fluctuates and you don’t know if you make enough to get preapprovedYour income is stable and has been consistent for the past two years